seanbreckenridge/active_window/README.md

 - JSON export from activitywatch app for your computer
 - CSV files from my aw-window fork [(window_watcher)](https://github.com/seanbreckenridge/aw-watcher-window)

+To get those, go to the [raw data page](https://docs.activitywatch.net/en/latest/features/exporting-data.html) and download the JSON dump.
+That is what this takes as input

 ## Installation

 Requires `python3.7+`